sermant-io/Sermant-website/docs/en/document/user-guide/injector.md

     spec:
       containers:
       - name: image
-        # Please replace it with own image
+        # Please replace it with your own image
         image: image:1.0.0
         ports:
         - containerPort: 8080
-  ports:
-    - port: 443
-      targetPort: 8443
 ```

 If the pod cannot be created, check that the sermant-injector is deployed correctly and that the sermant-agent image is built correctly.